Three point interaction of Dirac fermions with higher spin particles and discrete symmetries

 In any $D=2m$, for $\tilde{r}=\tilde{s}=0$, the only couplings are $\mathbf{e}$ and $\mathbf{g}$ corresponding to the Yukawa term and its chiral counterpart.
 Similarly for $\tilde{r}=1,\tilde{s}=0$ i.e. massive spin $1$, we get the chiral and non-chiral massive QED couplings $\mathbf{e}\bar{\Psi}\Gamma^\mu\Psi A_\mu$ and $\mathbf{g}\bar{\Psi}\Gamma^\mu\Gamma_\star\Psi A_\mu$.
 The corresponding non-minimal couplings are given by $\mathbf{f}(\partial^\mu \bar{\Psi})\Psi A_\mu$ and $\mathbf{h}(\partial^\mu \bar{\Psi})\Gamma_\star\Psi A_\mu$.
 In section \ref{sec:MultipleMHS}, we will see that the minimal and non-minimal couplings together always break the reflection symmetry.

-All the couplings in table \ref{tab:evencouplings} are for the MHS transforming as an irreducible representation of the massive little group $Spin(2m-1)$.
-As we have discussed, the number of antisymmetric indices for an irrep is always bound by $\tilde{r}\leq m-1$.
-For example, in $D=6$, the maximum number of antisymmetric indices a massive boson can have is three.
-A natural question that may arise at this point is the following: {\it What happens to the Three-point function of the MHS, which are reducible representations of $Spin(2m-1)$, i.e., with $\tilde{r}>m-1$ ?}.
+All the couplings in table \ref{tab:evencouplings} are for $ \tilde{r}\leq m-1$.
+A natural question that may arise is the following: {\it What happens to the three-point function of the MHS whose one particle states are reducible representations of $Spin(2m-1)$, i.e., with $\tilde{r}>m-1$ ?}.
 In all such cases, the three-point function can always be reduced to a three-point function of lower rank.
 Here, we consider an example to explain it.
 Consider a higher rank coupling of $\Phi^{(\tilde{r},\tilde{s})}$ where $m-1<\tilde{r}\leq 2m$ with the $\mathbb{M}^{(r,s)}$ for $\tilde{r}=r,\, \tilde{s}=s$ given by